by-jp/www.byjp.me/content/now/index.md

 ---

-I live in a lovely flat in North London with my fiancé Yvette.
+I live in a lovely flat in North London with my fiancé {{< friend yvette >}}.
 We still feel like we're only recently home from our travelling Sabbatical, which took us through South America, Western Canada, Japan, and Singapore — we're missing the travel enormously!
 We were blogging (for part of that trip) at [adventure.awaits.us](https://adventure.awaits.us).

 The biggest news from that trip was [Yvette proposing to me](https://adventure.awaits.us/a-patagonian-love-story/) at the top of the Torres del Paine mountains — I'm so excited to be marrying her, even if the wedding planning is triply complex because of our mixed nationalities!